qase-tms/reporter-docs/docs/CI:CD/cicd-integrations-and-flow.md

 <br />

-//////  ###Not to be include in this doccument, part below this will be deleted later
+//////  ###Not to include in this doccument, part below this will be deleted later

 Qase allow you to integrate the CI/CD pipeline that enables you to trigger your automated test run from Qase.